Ashton Sims: Background

-He was born in Sutherland, New South Wales, Australia.
+He is an Australian-born Fijian of iTaukei descent.
+He was born in Sutherland, New South Wales, located in the Sydney suburbs of Australia.

 Playing career

 While attending Kiama High School in 2002, Sims was selected to play for the Australian Schoolboys team.
 He played his junior football for the Gerringong Lions.

 St. George-Illawarra Dragons

 Sims played for his local NRL club, St George Illawarra Dragons, from 2003 to 2007, making his NRL début against the Penrith Panthers in round nine of the 2003 season.
 In 2004 he suffered a suspected broken jaw, having been elbowed in a wayward shoulder charge by Newcastle's Clint Newton.
 Newton was sent off and suspended for twelve weeks.
 Sims however managed to play out the game.
 During the 2007 season, the Dragons told Sims he was no longer wanted at the club, and he signed for the Brisbane Broncos on a three-year contract starting in 2008.
 He played 81 NRL matches for the Dragons over five seasons.